mongodb/docs/source/reference/javascript.rst

 .. function:: ensureIndex(keys, options)

-   :param document keys: A :term:`document` that contains key/value
+   :param document keys: A :term:`document` that contains
-                         pair or pairs with the name of the field or fields to index and order of the index.
+                         pairs with the name of the field or fields to index and order of the index.
 A ``1`` specifies ascending and a ``-1``
                          specifies descending.

    :param document options: A :term:`document` that controls the creation
-                            of the database.
+                            of the index.
 This argument is optional.

    .. warning:: Index names, including their full namespace
       (i.e. "``database.collection``") can be no longer than 128